 The unique design of your system has incorporated several valuable features into the primary engraving table.
-The exhaust system is designed so that it evacuates from both the top and the bottom of the table.
-The exhaust pulls air through the small holes in the task plate and this forms enough of a vacuum that it will flatten slightly warped sheet stock, paper, this wood, aluminum sheet stock and other materials.
+The exhaust system is designed so that it evacuates from both the top and the bottom of the table when the table is at or near its highest position.
+The exhaust pulls air through the small holes in the task plate and this forms enough of a vacuum that it will flatten thin, slightly warped plastic sheet stock, paper, thin wood, aluminum sheet stock and other materials.

 As long as the exhaust is operating, and the task plate is no more than an inch (25.4 mm) below its highest point, the vacuum table will work.

 If you have a piece of sheet stock that does not flatten out because it is not covering enough of the vacuum holes, you can use any material (including paper) to cover some of the exposed holes.
 Simply blocking most of the vacuum holes will be enough to flatten most sheet stock.